 You cannot teach a man anything; you can only help him find it within himself." - Galielo Galilei

-It is easy in the study of a musical instrument to focus on what is "wrong”.
-I believe every student has several things they are doing “right” in their singing and help the singer discover that and build upon it.
-Discipline, practice routines, and personal wellbeing are essential for improvement as a singer, but so is creativity in exploration.
-Lessons are a time for safe, guided discovery to understand the voice and they should be a productive, enjoyable hour.
-Whether you are preparing for an audition or a role, reworking your book, applying to college, finding your natural and genuine singing voice or rebuilding your technique from years of unhealthy vocal habits, I work to create an environment of trust and clear, direct and honest communication so improvement can happen quickly, reliably and healthily!
+Although I am a detail-oriented technician, technique is only a small part of a singer's vocal development.
+Physiological command, discipline, practice routines, and personal wellbeing are essential for vocal growth, but so are a curiosity for the unknown, and creative problem-solving tactics.
+Therefore, lessons are a time for safe, guided discovery to understand the voice and they should be an inventive, productive, and enjoyable hour that encourage you to continue the same work on your own.
+Whether you are preparing for auditions, reworking your book, learning a role, finding your natural and genuine singing voice, or rebuilding your technique from years of unhealthy vocal habits, I aim to create an environment of trust and direct and honest communication so improvement can happen quickly, reliably, and joyfully!